bstewlipsey/StockAgenticAI/README.md

 **Note:**
 - Ensure you have run `main.py` at least once to generate `trading.log`.
 - For continuous integration (CI), you can adapt this script for use in GitHub Actions or other CI/CD systems.

 ---

+## Gemini API Quota Management & Best Practices

+**Gemini API (Google AI) has strict daily and per-minute quota limits.
+Exceeding these will result in errors, failed trades, or system downtime.**

+### Key Quota Considerations
+- **Daily quota:** Each Gemini API key has a daily request limit (see your Google Cloud Console for your quota).
+- **Per-minute quota:** There is also a per-minute rate limit.
+Too many requests in a short period will result in 429 errors.
+- **Multiple keys:** The system uses GeminiKeyManagerBot to rotate between multiple API keys for higher throughput and failover.

+### How to Adjust for Quota Limits
+- **TRADING_CYCLE_INTERVAL** (in `config_system.py`):
+  - Increase this value (e.g., 60–300 seconds) to reduce the frequency of LLM calls and avoid hitting per-minute limits.
+- **TRADING_ASSETS** (in `config_trading.py`):
+  - Reduce the number of assets analyzed per cycle to decrease total LLM/API calls.
+- **MAX_TOKENS** (in `config_system.py`):
+  - Lower this value to reduce the cost and size of each LLM call.
+- **LOG_FULL_PROMPT** (in `config_system.py`):
+  - Set to `False` to avoid excessive logging and reduce unnecessary LLM prompt output.
+- **Add more Gemini API keys:**
+  - Add additional keys to your Google Cloud project and list them in `config_system.py` to increase total available quota.

+### Best Practices
+- **Monitor quota usage:** Regularly check your Google Cloud Console for quota usage and errors.
+- **Start with a small number of assets and longer intervals:** This ensures you do not exhaust your quota during testing.
+- **Handle 429/Quota errors gracefully:** The system will log and skip cycles if quota is exceeded, but you should adjust settings if this occurs frequently.
+- **Paper trading:** Always use `TEST_MODE_ENABLED = True` and Alpaca paper trading for initial tests to avoid real losses due to quota issues.

+---